jazzband/djangorestframework-simplejwt/README.rst

   A ``datetime.timedelta`` object which specifies how long refresh tokens are valid.
 This ``timedelta`` value is added to the current UTC time during token generation to obtain the token's default "exp" claim value.

+ROTATE_REFRESH_TOKENS
+  When set to ``True``, if a refresh token is submitted to the ``TokenRefreshView``, a new refresh token will be returned along with the new access token.
+This new refresh token will be supplied via a "refresh" key in the JSON response.
+New refresh tokens will have a renewed expiration time which is determined by adding the timedelta in the ``REFRESH_TOKEN_LIFETIME`` setting to the current time when the request is made.
+If the blacklist app is in use and the ``BLACKLIST_AFTER_ROTATION`` setting is set to ``True``, refresh tokens submitted to the refresh view will be added to the blacklist.

+BLACKLIST_AFTER_ROTATION
+  When set to ``True``, causes refresh tokens submitted to the ``TokenRefreshView`` to be added to the blacklist if the blacklist app is in use and the ``ROTATE_REFRESH_TOKENS`` setting is set to ``True``.

 ALGORITHM
   The algorithm from the PyJWT library which will be used to perform